essif-lab/framework/README.md

 this term in your documentation page:

 ```
-Some content that wants to reference the %%Party|party%% term
+Some content that wants to reference the %%party|party%% term
 ```

 When the script runs, this will be replaced as follows: